dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 capabilities.

-Fortunately, recent work in model interpretability and representation engineering\todo{which work?} has produced promising results which give hope towards understanding more and more of the internal thought processes of LLMs.
+Fortunately, recent work in model interpretability and representation engineering\AT{which work?} has produced promising results which give hope towards understanding more and more of the internal thought processes of LLMs.
 Here at $d_{model}$ , we can think of no better place to apply these new techniques than